jobrunr/storyline-demo/README.md

 # JobRunr Finance Storyline Demo

-In this demo, we gradually explore the capabilities of JobRunr Pro by following these steps:
+In this demo, we gradually explore the capabilities of JobRunr Pro by following the steps below.

+Find and complete all the `// TODO Step x` comments in project `demo-start`!
+You can easily locate these by searching for the comment in your favourite IDE (e.g. `⌘+SHIFT+F` in IntelliJ).

 1. Create 2 **basic jobs**: (a) creation of the credit card, (b) Schedule a future job in a week: a reminder email to confirm receival.
 2. **Recurring Jobs**: reports of expenses need to be generated each month.
 Simulate PDF generation using `Thread.sleep()`.
 Cron `0 0 1 * *` = "at 00:00 on day-of-month 1".